score-json/json/docs/s-core/trustable/assumptions-of-use/AOU-03.md

 ---
 level: 1.1
-normative: false
+normative: true
 ---

-The integrator has Integrator-controlled mirrors of the dependencies.
+The integrator has integrator-controlled mirrors of the dependencies.